deonfoxfangs/Splendorous-Tools/README.md

 ## Items Needed

 Some of the crafts require items that cannot be obtained by Lisbeth.
-These items must be collected on your own or else the bot will hang when it reaches the corresponding step.
-Items known so far include:
+See below for details.

 - 35 [Minium](https://na.finalfantasyxiv.com/lodestone/playguide/db/item/e75c79574e6/)\* (**Armorer** Step 4)